-- HE-B.16 The City shall foster a housing stock that meets the needs of all residents across lifecycles. - HE-B.17 The City shall focus its resources for elderly housing at the low-income end of the elderly population. - HE-B.18 The City shall encourage housing for the elderly and people with disabilities near public transportation, shopping, medical, and other essential support services and facilities.

-- HE-B.19 The City shall support the integration of persons with disabilities into the private housing market as much as possible. - HE-B.20 The Housing Commission shall maintain an Affordable Housing Resources Guide that includes a list of projects that serve people with disabilities.
+- HE-B.16 Foster a housing stock that meets the needs of all residents across lifecycles. - HE-B.17 Focus the City's resources for elderly housing at the low-income end of the elderly population. - HE-B.18 Encourage housing for the elderly and people with disabilities near public transportation, shopping, medical, and other essential support services and facilities. - HE-B.19 Support the integration of persons with disabilities into the private housing market. - HE-B.20 The Housing Commission shall maintain an Affordable Housing Resources Guide that includes a list of projects that serve people with disabilities.